-Richard is a computer science professor at the Vancouver campus of Northeastern University.
-He has published 35 research papers, including two that received the Deployed Application Award from the world's largest AI research society.
+Richard is a computer science professor at the recently-opened Vancouver campus of Northeastern University, and the author of 36 research publications.
 In 2017, Richard became the youngest-ever recipient of the Adrien Pouliot Award, a lifetime recognition for significant and sustained contributions to math education in Canada.

-Richard is the author of The Math Olympian, the semi-autobiographical story of an insecure teenager who pursues the unrealistic goal of representing her country at the International Mathematical Olympiad, and discovers a life filled with meaning, purpose, and joy.
+Richard is the author of The Math Olympian, the story of an insecure teenager who pursues her love of mathematics, and discovers a life filled with meaning, purpose, and joy.
 Goodreads has ranked The Math Olympian #1 for Best Books Scientists Should Read Before the Age of 20 and Best Young Adult Books that Empower.

-Richard is one of the world's leading experts in Scheduling Optimization, and has applied his problem-solving skills to help numerous organizations improve their effectiveness.
-Among his past clients are three Canadian TV game shows and the Japanese baseball league.
-Richard now works with schools and small businesses to implement customized automated scheduling systems to maximize employee satisfaction.
+Richard is one of the world's leading experts in Scheduling Optimization, and has applied his problem-solving skills to create optimal schedules and timetables for organizations, small businesses, and high schools.
+Among his past clients are three Canadian TV game shows, Metro Vancouver's transit authority, and the Japanese pro baseball league.